Supercontinents 101: Pannotia, Gondwana, and Pangea • Earth.com

 Gondwana was something of a miniature supercontinent.
 It didn’t contain all land on Earth, or even close to it, really.
 Nearly of Earth’s modern southern hemisphere landmasses were part of Gondwana.
 In addition, the Arabian peninsula, North Africa, and the Indian subcontinent were part of Gondwana.
 Since Gondwana didn’t approach 75% of Earth’s landmass, some geologists don’t consider it a supercontinent.

 The assembly of Gondwana coincided with the Cambrian explosion.
-Before the Cambrian explosion, life was mainly single-celled or simple, multicellular organisms.
+Life before the Cambrian explosion was primarily composed of single-celled or simple, multicellular organisms.
 Geologists begin to see all major animal groups emerge during the Cambrian explosion.

 Gondwana’s assembly created the first massive mountain range on Earth.
-Remnants of this mountain range can be found in Brazil and northern Africa.
+Researchers find remnants of this mountain range in Brazil and northern Africa.
 These mountains were thought to be Himalayan in scale.
 The erosion of these colossal mountains sent essential nutrients and sediments into the sea.
 Scientists think that these very sediments provided the conditions necessary for the Cambrian explosion.

 Pangea (sometimes spelled pangaea) was Earth’s most recent supercontinent.
 This supercontinent contained nearly all the land on Earth.
 This fact is reflected in Pangea’s name which means ‘all lands’ in Greek.
 In total, the single continent of Pangea took up about 1/3 of Earth’s surface.
 The other two-thirds of the Earth was a single ocean, named Panthalassa.

 Pangea began forming with the creation of Laurussia.
 This large continent was created when Laurentia, the core of modern North America, collided with two other continents, Avalonia and Baltica.
 This collision and uplift created the northern Appalachian mountains.
-This new continent was named Euramerica.
+Researchers named this new continent Euramerica.
 Eventually, Euramerica impacted the northwestern part of Gondwana, which created the southern Appalachian mountains.
 While they aren’t incredibly tall today, the Appalachians may have been as tall as the modern Himalayas back during the formation of Pangea.

 In Pangea, modern Africa and South America were snuggled up against each other.
 North America butted in with Florida between South America and Africa.
 Eurasia was connected to the northern part of Africa.
-When modern borders are put to the Pangean continent, it doesn’t look too different from our world.
+When modern borders are superimposed on the Pangean continent, our world doesn’t look too different.

 However, life on Pangea did look much different than it does today.